equinor/create-dm-app/README.md

 ```

 You must also upload documents from dm-job.
-When you are in the `my-app` folder in your terminal window, run the following commands
+When you are in the `my-app` folder in your terminal window, run the following command

 ```
-cd ..
-git clone git@github.com:equinor/dm-job.git
-dm reset dm-job/app
+docker-compose run --rm job-api dm -u http://dmss:5000 reset ../app
 ```

 ### 5) Create a lookup table in DMSS